Battle of Talavera

 The Battle of Talavera (27–28 July 1809) was fought just outside the town of Talavera de la Reina, Spain some 120 km southwest of Madrid, during the Peninsular War.
 At Talavera, a British army under Sir Arthur Wellesley combined with a Spanish army under General Gregorio García de la Cuesta fought in operations against French-occupied Madrid.
 At nightfall, the French army withdrew a short distance after several of its attacks had been repulsed; the allies, having suffered comparable casualties to the French, made no attempt to pursue.

 After Marshal Soult's French army had retreated from Portugal, General Wellesley's 20,000 British troops advanced into Spain to join 33,000 Spanish troops under General Cuesta.
 They marched up the Tagus valley to Talavera, some 120 km southwest of Madrid.
 There they encountered 46,000 French in the corps of Marshal Claude Victor and Major-General Horace Sébastiani, the cavalry reserve, and the Madrid garrison; with the French king of Spain, Joseph Bonaparte in nominal command and Marshal Jean-Baptiste Jourdan in actual command.

 The French crossed the Alberche in the middle of the afternoon on 27 July.
 A few hours later, the French attacked the right of the Spaniards and the British left.
-A strategic hill was taken and lost, until, finally, the British held it firmly.
+Both wings were driven back from the initial positions.
+A strategic hill was then taken and lost, until, finally, the British held it firmly.
 At daybreak on 28 July, the French attacked the British left again to retake the hill and were repulsed when the 29th Foot and 48th Foot who had been lying behind the crest stood up and carried out a bayonet charge.
 A French cannonade lasted until noon, when a negotiated armistice of two hours began.
-That afternoon, a heavy exchange of cannon fire started ahead of various infantry and cavalry skirmishes.
+That afternoon, a heavy exchange of cannon fire started ahead of various infantry and cavalry skirmishes with mixed results.
 Early in the evening, a major engagement resulted in the French being held off.
 A cannon duel continued until dark.
 At daylight, the British and Spanish discovered that the bulk of the French force had retired, leaving their wounded and two brigades of artillery in the field.
 Wellesley was ennobled as Viscount Wellington of Talavera and of Wellington for the action.